Shuttle Train Loading System

 The entire load out system is fully automated and controlled from the load out workstation running CompuWeigh’s Grain Management System (GMS).
 The GMS package includes CompuWeigh’s CD-4000 to control the 60,000-bph bulk weigh scale and automation for controlling all the components from the actuator gates on the storage tanks to the cross conveyor, legs, and scale.

-The new SmartGate actuators are used cs_04_2for the five automated gates feeding the 30,000-bph side-draw Hi Roller enclosed belt conveyor and the five automated gates feeding the 15,000 bph Hi Roller enclosed belt conveyor in the tunnel.
+The new SmartGate actuators are used for the five automated gates feeding the 30,000-bph side-draw Hi Roller enclosed belt conveyor and the five automated gates feeding the 15,000 bph Hi Roller enclosed belt conveyor in the tunnel.
 The system controls the percentage each gate is open with an accuracy of 1% and allows the operator to control the gates for each group with common controls.
 This allows the operator to easily make “on-the-go” blending changes.

 The new SmartWatch digital hazard monitoring system examines the data from bearing temperature, alignment and speed sensors on all the belt conveyors and legs in the load out process.
 The system uses both limit and differential temperature monitoring routines to alert the operator of any problems.
 SmartWatch directly integrates to the PLC/HMI automation system and displays the temperatures, speeds and any alarms on the load out workstation.